-I update each Saturday.
-The monthly “Long Term” update will be on a Wednesday soon after the 15th of each month.
+I update each Saturday with my view of the stock market for the next few weeks.
+The monthly “Long Term” update will be on a Wednesday soon after the 15th of each month, and this supports investors who want to buy and hold, but want to sell to avoid the bulk of a crash, and buy back in for most of the next bull market.
 You can always scroll down a few weeks and find the latest “Long Term” update.

 If you enjoy these updates, please tell your friends and family who are interested in the stock market about this blog.

 Your comments and questions are always appreciated, so feel free to comment using the “Leave a Comment” feature just under the title of the post!